-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

 Palliative care is defined as 'the active total care of patients whose disease is not responsive to curative treatment'.
 It has traditionally been associated with the care of cancer patients but is also increasingly applied to the care of others with end-stage conditions such as motor neurone disease or heart failure (see also separate Palliative Care of Heart Failure article).
-Emphasis is placed on improving quality of life and relieving troubling symptoms rather than prolonging life.
-Good palliative prescribing is important but drugs are rarely the total answer; always consider the psychological, social and spiritual needs of the person.
-The use of non-drug measures is as important as medication in relieving suffering.

 Where symptom control proves difficult, access to specialist palliative care expertise and advice is usually available through day or inpatient hospice care, Macmillan teams and hospital-based palliative care teams.

 The use of non-drug treatment options for symptom management are an important part of palliative care and should always be considered.
 For example, pain or breathlessness can be managed by using positioning, relaxation, controlled breathing, and anxiety management techniques.

 Medicines used in the palliative care setting are often unlicensed or used off-label.